mlde-ecai-2025/mlde-ecai-2025.github.io/index.md

 - **Length:** Up to 8 pages, excluding references and appendices.
 - **Blind Review:** Submissions should be anonymized to adhere to our double-blind review process.
 - **Submission Link:** [https://easychair.org/conferences/?conf=mlde2025](https://easychair.org/conferences/?conf=mlde2025)
+- **Review Transfer Option:** For papers not accepted in the ECAI main track, authors can submit to our workshop.
+Please follow the rules from the main conference regarding "RESUBMISSION FROM OTHER CONFERENCES" that can be found [here](https://ecai2025.org/call-for-papers/).
+Please use this [format](https://www.overleaf.com/read/rsnntgwcjnpg#8d4bcc) when submitting your paper.
+For questions contact us at [MLDEWorkshopECAI25@hsu-hh.de](mailto:MLDEWorkshopECAI25@hsu-hh.de).

 ### Snapshot of Topics of Interest